 Some of our Nano contributions to the environment.

-i) Our staff is aware of the “Leave No Trace” practices.
+i) Our staff knows the “Leave No Trace” practices.
 All our refuse from remote camping treks is packed out.
 They often pick up trash left on the trails by others.

 ii) We have been using the Sawyer 0.1 micron water filter to provide safe drinking water to our customers.
-This helps us reduce our carbon footprint by not having to boil water and avoid single-use plastic bottles.
+This helps us reduce our carbon footprint by boiling oil and water and avoiding single-use plastic bottles.

 iv) Solar panels to charge phone batteries on camping treks,

 v) Solar lights for the kitchen and dining tents.
-We have given solar lights to some of the disadvantaged villagers on our hikes.
+We have given some of the disadvantaged villagers solar lights on our hikes.

 - We evaluate our customers’ impacts and team feedback while creating awareness through positive examples and success stories between our guests and crew.

-- We raise and the community’s environmental awareness and encourage its practices.
+- We raise the community’s environmental awareness and encourage its practices.

 - We support charities and community projects, especially those involving Women’s Empowerment.

-- We encourage our support staff to continue agriculture, as most of them are from rural villages.
+- We encourage our support staff to continue agriculture, as most are from rural villages.

-i) We encourage them to continue growing traditional crops with high dietary benefits and teaching them to produce ‘new or different cash crops’ that provide more financial benefits.
+i) We encourage them to continue growing traditional crops with high dietary benefits and teach them to produce ‘new or different cash crops’ that provide more financial help.

-ii)We encourage villagers’ self-employment in agriculture, animal husbandry, and micro-businesses as most locals inherit ancestral farmlands.
-A lot of the youth are going overseas as laborers leaving farmlands uncultivated.
-This has caused high inflation as most of the vegetables and grains are imported from as far away as South America.
+ii)We encourage villagers’ self-employment in agriculture, animal husbandry, and micro-business,ses as most locals inherit ancestral farmlands.
+However, many youths are going overseas as labourers, leaving farmlands uncultivated.
+This has caused high inflation as most vegetables and grains are imported from as far away as South America.

-iii) One of our most loyal staff who lives in Kathmandu was encouraged to plant trees in his uncultivated land at the bottom of his villages several years ago.
+iii) Several years ago, one of our most loyal staff members in Kathmandu was encouraged to plant trees on the uncultivated land at the bottom of his villages.
 His forest has saved part of his village from a landslide during the monsoon of 2020.
 If not all, most would have been swept in the coming years had it not been for his tree plantation.